Adwoa Kudoto & Sena Kugbega

 How wonderful to be able to write a gratitude book in such a heart-filled setting!
 This is a wonderful book for affirmations too.
 You may also bring quotes you want to include.
 This workshop will teach you to make a lovely book with words of gratitude and simple, colorful painted strokes to signify representations of natural objects and feelings.
 An alternative will be to TELL YOUR OWN STORY!
 We will use prompts and unique questions to bring to mind experiences you can record to tell a meaningful story.
 We will decorate our book with fabrics cj has collected from around the world.
 No experience necessary.

 Living on Ohlone Land, Ohlone Culture and History

 Whether we acknowledge it or not, we are always in relationship with Indigenous peoples by being on their ancestral homelands.
 Corrina will tell stories of Ohlone culture and history as well as give updates on current Indigenous women led campaigns, including the fight to protect the West Berkeley Shellmound, an ancient village and burial site.

-Living in the Rhythm, an Exploration Body Percussion
+Friday Night at Evening Fireside: Living in the Rhythm, an Exploration of Body Percussion

 We live in our bodies each and every day, and the body is the original instrument, made up of pulses, beats and more.
 Come play as we tap, snap and clap our way into a playful rhythm zone.
 We will work with a variety of rhythms, starting simple and progressing into more challenging rhythms.
 Be prepared to have fun, stretch your limits and become immersed in the joy of being in your body in rhythm!